preetamnahak/url-shortener/README.md

 # url-shortener
 This repo contains the url-shortener application necessary for the task submission for ITILITE.
+Major things that are taken care of are caching of URL clicks, stale record removal.
+I am planning to add URL validation and dynamic length short URL scheme to it.

 Go to *YOUR_PREFERRED_DIRECTORY* and clone the repo using `git clone https://github.com/preetamnahak007/url-shortener`.